 Voting at all general meetings shall be by ballot paper (electronic or printed).

 Except as herein elsewhere otherwise provided, members shall have the right to vote at general meetings, provided the voting procedure is executed as may be determined by the Board.
 The Board shall be responsible for maintaining the integrity of the voting process, subject to the provisions of relevant Clauses and Subclauses in this Constitution.

-Subject to Clauses 5, 6 and 7, and excluding the general meetings for approval of the 1st comprehensive revision of the Constitution and the election of the first Board, any member anywhere in the world
+Subject to Clauses 5, 6 and 7, any member anywhere in the world

 who has been a member for at least 1 (one) year; and

 whose annual subscriptions and other dues have been fully paid up, as prescribed in this Constitution;